vvk130/backend-fullstack-course/instructions/instructions.md

 ![alt text](image-29.png)

-## There is an image upload in swagger that works, not implemented in frontend, and a lot of other functions unfortunately
+## There is an image upload in swagger that works, not implemented in frontend

 You can check that in swagger, and then you get the image url you can update on a horse.
 Image size is restricted and validated upon upload.